OpenTechSchool/blog.opentechschool.org/_posts/2013-06-05-paypal-donations.md

 The great thing about running a non-profit organization with a lot of dedicated volunteers supported by companies and co-working spaces is that there's usually little money needed.
 But we don't kid ourselves that there *is* a need for a solid financial basis.
 That is the reason why [we created the foundation under German law](/2013/05/opentechschool-is-now-a-foundation.html) and allowed supporters to become a member or give donations.

 Once we announced this possibility we received requests for electronic payments - even from as far as New York, USA.
 We started looking for solutions and one that quickly came to mind was PayPal.
-We asked PayPal if they are willing to accept us under their non-profit program and they made us an offer we couldn't decline.
+We asked PayPal if they are willing to accept us [in their non-profit program](https://www.paypal.com/webapps/mpp/donations) and they made us an offer we couldn't decline.

 So, we are happy to present you the **no-fees-involved PayPal donate button** for OpenTechSchool: